-Public Safety publishes this Annual Security Report by October 1.
+Public Safety normally publishes this Annual Security Report by October 1; however, due to the COVID-19 pandemic, the U.S. Department of Education extended the deadline for publishing to December 31, 2020.
 This Report contains statistics from the three most recent calendar years for crimes reported on campus, in residence halls, in non-campus buildings or property, and on USF additional campuses and additional locations, as well as on public property and thoroughfares adjacent to the Hilltop Campus.
 It also includes statistics for referrals for University disciplinary action for alcohol abuse law violations, drug abuse law violations and weapons law violations.
-These statistics are obtained from the following sources: Public Safety records; local law enforcement agencies within whose jurisdiction the reporting area lies; the Student Housing and Residential Education; Office of Student Conduct, Rights and Responsibilities; Student Life staff; and Campus Security Authorities who have a significant responsibility for student and campus activities.
+These statistics are obtained from the following sources: Public Safety records; local law enforcement agencies within whose jurisdiction the reporting area lies; Student Housing and Residential Education; Office of Student Conduct, Rights and Responsibilities; Student Life staff; and Campus Security Authorities who have a significant responsibility for student and campus activities.

 Community Right to Know

 In an effort to prevent crime and increase safety on campus, information regarding major incidents may be forwarded to certain University offices, including the Office of Marketing Communications and the Foghorn (the campus student newspaper).
-Electronic correspondence (MyUSF Messages, emails are posted to the Public Safety website at https://myusf.usfca.edu/public-safety-transportation/annual-clery-report/timely-warnings-crime-bulletin) is used to inform the community of such incidents as well.
+Electronic correspondence is used to inform the community of such incidents as well (myUSF Messages and emails are posted to the Public Safety website at https://myusf.usfca.edu/public-safety-transportation/annual-clery-report/timely-warnings-crime-bulletin).
 Additionally, the Public Safety Daily Crime and Fire Log is maintained at the Public Safety administrative office, located in University Center, 5th Floor and the Public Safety website at http://myusf.usfca.edu/student-health-safety/transportation-public-safety/daily-crime-fire-log.
 The Daily Crime and Fire Log contains information about crimes and suspicious occurrences reported to Public Safety over one calendar year.
-The Daily Crime and Fire Log states the location, date, time, description and disposition of the incident, and it is updated every two business days.
+The Daily Crime and Fire Log states the location, date, time, description, and disposition of the incident, and it is updated every two business days.

 We encourage your participation in preventing crime on the USF campus.
 The following precautions provide guidance.